All Tools

 Free Tool

-Paste any URL and get a WCAG 2.1 scorecard with actionable fix suggestions.
-Checks 8 categories across heading structure, alt text, ARIA, keyboard, contrast, forms, links, and document structure.
+Paste any URL and get a WCAG 2.1 accessibility scorecard with actionable fix suggestions.
+Checks 8 categories for ADA compliance across heading structure, alt text, ARIA, keyboard navigation, color contrast, forms, links, and document structure.

 Note: This tool analyses server-rendered HTML.
 Content loaded via JavaScript (React hydration, SPAs) may not be included.
 For full JS-rendered audits, use browser tools like Lighthouse or axe DevTools.